CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

 * mito.percent (Seurat) or pct_counts_mt (Scanpy): Percentage of cell reads originating from the mitochondrial genes

 Some metrics are specific to Scanpy.
-The
+The ones that you would be using to understand and filter your data are -

+* log1p_genes_by_counts: the logarithmic value of the value n_genes_by_counts

+* log1p_total_counts: the logarithmic value of the value total_counts

+* n_cells: